-While improving the diversity of our tech workforce overall is an important goal, it’s also far-reaching to focus on ways to promote and support specific ethnic and gender groups specifically… and understanding why it’s important to do so is just as significant.
-Those are a few reasons we’re kicking off a new series entitled Diversity, Equity, and Inclusion – DEI in the Technology Workforce.
+Overall, improving the diversity of our tech workforce is an important goal.
+Although, it’s also far-reaching to focus on ways to promote and support specific ethnic and gender groups specifically… and understanding why it’s important to do so is just as significant.
+Therefore, we’re kicking off a new series entitled Diversity, Equity, and Inclusion – DEI in the Technology Workforce.

 In our first blog, we’re talking about women in technology.
 The good news is that there has been a significant increase in the number of women in the technology workforce, from 8% in 1970 to just under 30% today.
 And the good news continues within Big Tech (Google, Apple, Facebook, Amazon, and Microsoft), where women make up as much as 42% of the workforce.